 And all that could have been: Kien and Samhain

 Trecision, around 2001, had debuted the “Launchpad” project, which would entail being available for consultancy work to aid young developers looking to release a game, so that they could take advantage of the software house’s know-how and skills.
 Among various projects, there is one on which the Rapallo software house would spend time and money on: Kien

 Kien is a GBA action rpg title, originally developed by PM Studios, a software house from the south of Italy.
-Trecision, worked on promoting the game and helping the young software house and, at one point, were attached to publish it, at least in Italy.
-In the end that didn’t come to pass, with Kien being released in 2004, published only in a few limited European countries, never reaching the US market.
+Trecision, worked on promoting the game and helping the young software house.
+While they were never attached to publish it, in the end while Kien had many potential publishers, none were interested in spending money to publish it.
+In the end, the game never came out.
 Agostino Simonetta, talking about the game in 2001, mentioned how “there are too many small Italian teams that try to get noticed with projects that, while beautiful on paper, never seem to go beyond that.
 You need a playable demo to get noticed, otherwise, the publisher will never be interested.”

 Samhain was an entirely different story: it was an in-house title on which a small team in Trecision had been cutting its teeth on.
 They were Federico Fasce, Marco Castrucci, Alessandro Giusti, Stefano Mariani and Tommaso Bennati.
 Fasce recalls “one day the guys came to me with this FPS prototype which featured a terrific gothic mood, they told me they even went to Rapallo’s cemetery, by night, to take pictures of graves for the textures!
 The mood was sublime, but I thought the gameplay should have been different: I much preferred the idea of survival horror, rather than a strict first-person shooter.”